Back to the Constitution

 The founding fathers were not only enlightened trailblazers, but brilliantly pessimistic about human nature.
 They created a government of balanced powers with checks and balances in which our worst tendencies cancelled each other out somehow.
 They put down the blueprints for a government of the people, by the people and for the people.

-In one way it is a contract to uphold individual rights and state rights.
 We are questioning if this contract has been broken.

 -The Congress has handed much of its powers to the executive branch and is no longer beholden to its constituent voters.

--When Congress does create a bill it has to line up with contributors opinions and the powers that control those funds.
+-When Congress does create a bill it has to line up with contributors opinions and the party powers that control those funds.

 -Finally, we believe that all members of each branch should abide by the same laws as required of us as a nation of citizens.